Only logged in customers who have purchased this product may leave a review.

 ₹1000₹700 (30% OFF) Preview HereAdd to Cart - Sale!

-This is a precedent of Summary Suit to be filed under the provisions of Order XXXVII Rule 2 of the Code of Civil Procedure,1908 for recovery of the amount based on the dishonoured cheques.
+This is the precedent of Summary Suit to be filed under the provisions of Order XXXVII Rule 2 of the Code of Civil Procedure,1908 before appropriate court for recovery of amount for goods sold and delivered.

 Reviews